magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44533-discount-incorrectly-applied-to-bundle-child-product.md

 1. Create a Cart Price Rule with:

     * Condition: If the total amount is greater than 130$
-    * Action: "Fixed amount discount of 10$ is applied"
+    * Action: Fixed amount discount of 10$ is applied

 1. Go to the storefront and add the bundle product to the cart with qty = 1.
 1. Go to the cart and check that the total cost of the bundle product is 50$ and the discount doesn't apply.